Tutorial: Form Submission Service Plugin

 This file is where we write the code for validating the first name form field.
 A site visitor tries to enter a first name with a non-alphabetical character.
 If there are any violations to the submission validation, a warning message can appear on the form as a text box.

 The code in this file defines a function named validateSubmission().
-This function is called by Wix Forms to retrieve any violations to the validations provided by our extension.
+This function is called by Wix Forms to retrieve any violations to the validations provided by our plugin.
 The function accepts the following parameter:

 The validateSubmission() function returns an array of validation objects (any validation violations in a site visitor's form).
 These validation violations can be displayed in the site visitor's form as text boxes with warnings.
 If there are no validation violations, the response is an object containing an empty list.